 So, here’s a tip, a tip to anyone who loves to bake cinnamon rolls – occasionally ditch the butter that’s spread on the dough prior to the cinnamon-sugar deposit, and use sweetened meringue instead.
 Not only is it better for you, but it gives you a gooey-er cinnamon roll.

 Now I know why a marshmallow wrapped in crescent dough won the Grand prize in the Pillsbury Bake-Off many years ago.
 The marshmallow melted into a gorgeous, golden, sticky goo upon baking, just like the chocolate brown sugar cinnamon meringue in these rolls,.resulting in an extra-gooey, heavenly sweet roll.

-Having said all that, I love challenges that change my opinion, and this one most certainly reformed me as far as yeasted coffee cakes go.
-A silky, rich dough plus meringue is now my go to yeasted coffee cake (or rolls).
+Having said all that, I love challenges that change my opinion, and this one most certainly reformed me as far as yeast coffee cakes go.
+A silky, rich dough plus meringue is now my go to yeast coffee cake (or rolls).
 Thank you Jamie and Ria for an eye-opening and delicious challenge!

 For the recipe for this awesome meringue coffee cake, which you could make into my chocolate cinnamon meringue rolls, below, click HERE.